einbergisak/js-golang/README.md

 -nvm install 12.22.7 (Note: any version in the 12v to 14v range should work.
 We also tested v14.16.1 which worked)

--nvm user 12 (To use installed version)
+-nvm use 12 (To use installed version)

 -npm install